 This article examines conflicts of interest involving accountants, how these conflicts are evaluated, and tips for understanding how conflicts (both real and perceived) may influence your case.

 Conflicts that arise in the accounting profession are very similar to those that occur in the legal profession.
 In the accounting world, conflicts frequently occur when a firm provides multiple services to the same client, such as audit, tax, forensic accounting, and bankruptcy services.

 Although the national and provincial accounting bodies have provided guidance regarding how potential conflicts can be identified and managed, the manner in which they are ultimately resolved is highly subject to professional judgment.
-Many large accounting firms have professional standards groups that evaluate potential conflicts, and determine whether an assignment should be accepted or declined.
-However, regardless of the determination made by the accountant, it is still important for legal counsel to understand how a particular accounting firm identifies conflicts, and determines whether that a conflict can be successfully managed.
+Many large accounting firms have professional standards groups that evaluate potential conflicts and determine whether an assignment should be accepted or declined.
+However, regardless of the determination made by the accountant, it is still important for legal counsel to understand how a particular accounting firm identifies conflicts and determines whether a conflict can be successfully managed.

 Identification of Client

 Drabinsky v.
 KPMG 41 O.R.
 (3d) 565 was one of the earliest cases in Canada that specifically addressed conflicts of interest involving forensic accountants.